wordplaydev/wordplay/CONTRIBUTING.md

 ## Choose a role (~1 hour)

 There are many ways to contribute to the project.
-Here are the onboardings we've sketched out so far:
+Here are the roles we've sketched out so far:

 -   [Design](contributing/design.md)
 -   [Development](contributing/development.md)